lanfran02/lanfran02.github.io/content/about.md

 # Hi there

-My name is Lanfran and I'm the author of this theme.
+My name is Lanfran and I'm the author of this blog.
 I made it to help you hack your way to learn!

 We all know how hard is to start in capture the flag.
 You need to prepare a bunch of stuff, know how things works and read, _A LOT_